feefs/koushin/README.md

 # koushin
-A CLI tool for quickly updating (更新) your episode count on MyAnimeList.
+A CLI tool for quickly updating (更新) your currently watching MyAnimeList.

 To install it locally, run `cargo install --path .` in the project directory.